MyArtGallery

 About Niagara Galleries

-A Richmond Institution Championing Contemporary Australian Art Since 1978
+Niagara Galleries: A Richmond Institution for Contemporary Australian Art Since 1978

 Rediscovering Masters and Supporting Living Contemporary Artists

-Niagara Galleries also brings specialist experience to collection management, valuation, and dispersal.
-The gallery supports clients with downsizing, dispersal of art collectives, estate planning, and major collection sales, offering services from initial valuation through to final sale.
-Gallery director William Nuttall holds accreditation as a registered valuer for the Australian Government's Cultural Gifts Programme, covering Australian and international paintings, drawings, prints, sculpture, photography, Indigenous art, and urban art.
-This expertise reflects the gallery's standing as a trusted resource for serious collectors and cultural institutions.
+The gallery also handles collection management, valuation, and sales.
+You can work with them to downsize, sell collections, plan estates, or move major collections from initial valuation through to final sale.
+Gallery director William Nuttall is a registered valuer for the Australian Government's Cultural Gifts Programme, covering Australian and international paintings, drawings, prints, sculpture, photography, Indigenous art, and urban art.
+That credentials tells you how seriously Niagara Galleries takes its work with collectors and institutions.
+Niagara Galleries, Richmond VIC 3121.

 Current Exhibitions and Ongoing Engagement